Steinberg groups as amalgams: Introduction

-Our final result concerns the Kac--Moody group functors $\G_D$ constructed by Tits in \cite{Tits} (he wrote $\widetilde{\G}_D$).
+The Kac--Moody group version of theorem~\ref{thm-finite-presentation-of-pre-Steinberg-groups} concerns the group functors $\G_D$ constructed by Tits in \cite{Tits} (he wrote $\widetilde{\G}_D$).
 They were his motivation for generalizing the Steinberg groups beyond the case of spherical Dynkin diagrams.
 He defined the ``simply connected'' Kac--Moody groups as certain quotients of Steinberg groups, and arbitrary Kac--Moody groups are only slightly more general.
 Specifying a Kac--Moody group requires specifying a root datum $D$, which is slightly more refined information than $D$'s associated generalized Cartan matrix~$A$.
 But the choice of $D$ doesn't affect any of our results.

 Our final theorem shows that a great many Kac--Moody groups over rings are finitely presented.
 This is surprising because one thinks of Kac--Moody groups over (say) $\R$ as infinite-dimensional Lie groups, so the same groups over (say) $\Z$ should be some sort of discrete subgroups.
 There is no obvious reason why a discrete subgroup of an infinite-dimensional Lie group should be finitely presented.
 See section~\ref{sec-finite-presentations} for the definition of the Kac--Moody groups, and the proof of the following theorem.